SABATO123/TUYIZERE-JANVIER-22RP03793-BusBookingUSSD/README.md

 2. Follow the menu prompts
 3. Receive SMS confirmation

-## Security Features
-- Input validation for all user inputs
-- Prepared statements for database queries
-- Secure API key storage
-- Rate limiting implementation
-- HTTPS enforcement in production

-## Development Workflow
-1. Create feature branch
-2. Make changes
-3. Test thoroughly
-4. Create pull request
-5. Code review
-6. Merge to main branch

 ## Support and Contact
 For technical support or questions, please contact:
 - TUYIZERE JANVIER
 - MUKARUKUNDO SOPHIE

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments
-- Africa's Talking for USSD and SMS APIs
-- PHP and MySQL communities
-- All contributors and testers